Manage GCP Artifact Registry Repository IAM Access

 Beyond these examples

-These snippets focus on specific IAM management approaches: incremental member grants, role-based binding, and full policy replacement.
+These snippets focus on specific IAM management approaches: single-member grants, multi-member role bindings, and full policy replacement.
 They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as Artifact Registry repositories (my_repo references).
-They focus on granting access rather than creating repositories or defining custom roles.
+The examples reference pre-existing infrastructure such as Artifact Registry repositories.
+They focus on granting permissions rather than provisioning repositories or defining custom roles.

 To keep things focused, common IAM patterns are omitted, including: